These days, cyberthreats are so common that the question is no longer if an attack will occur, but when.

 When it comes to securing systems and data, it’s important for organizations to take a step back, start simple and move forward strategically.
 Cybersecurity is a journey, not a destination - and you don’t always need to tackle everything at once.
 Every practice environment faces different threats, so it’s important to understand your own unique situation and plan your approach accordingly.
 Outlined below are three key steps physician practices should take to gain a better understanding of their cybersecurity needs and determine their next steps.

 1 Recognize trends and challenges

 Current reports suggest that ransomware and other cyberattacks are on the rise.
-Notably, ransomware attacks are expected to quadruple in healthcare by 2020.
+Notably, ransomware attacks are expected to quadruple in healthcare by 2020, according to Cybersecurity Ventures.
 Meanwhile, Gartner, a leading industry research and advisory firm, expects the global cloud services market to grow by 17.3 percent in 2019, opening the door to new vulnerabilities and threats online.

 The industry is also witnessing growing threats related to advanced phishing and password spraying and stuffing-dangers that often get little attention.
 Phishing tricks users into giving away sensitive information by posing as a legitimate person, usually through an email that appears to be from someone they trust.

 Password spraying occurs when an attacker obtains a list of emails and usernames from an organization, usually through scripts that crawl Google and LinkedIn, and then attempts to gain access to accounts through commonly used passwords.
 Password stuffing is even easier, since the hacker gains access to username and password pairs and then applies them to large numbers of accounts until they gain access to the network.